GlueDigital/universal-scripts/universal-scripts/docs/build-system.md

 To learn more about the config pieces that are included by default, you can check the `build.conf.d` folder on this project's root.

-For some common configurations, support has been added to set them directly in your `package.json`, under the `universalOptions` key.
+You can now configure common settings for your app using the `universal.config.mjs` file at the root of your project.
+This file allows you to export a plugins object to customize plugin-specific options, as well as a default export for the main Universal configuration.

-Currently, the following options are supported:
+Currently, Universal supports the following options:

-- `noSsr`: disables server-side rendering (the server will return an empty index which loads the client scripts)
+`noSsr`: disables server-side rendering, so the server returns an empty index that loads only the client scripts.

+`extraBuilds`: an array of strings specifying the names of additional builds.

 ### Build modes